Liver Damage from Alcohol: How Your Body Can Recover

-The excessive consumption of alcoholic beverages has various repercussions on the body’s main systems, above all those that participate in digestion and metabolization.
+There is an worrying increase in instances of liver damage due to excessive alcohol consumption.
+The excessive consumption of alcoholic beverages has various repercussions on the body’s main systems.
+Above all, those that work on digestion and metabolization.

-Even thought it gets little attention, this organ is responsible for vital functions such as detoxification and the decomposition of fat and protein, as well as for maintaining levels of some hormones.
+Even though it gets little attention, this organ is responsible for vital functions such as detoxification and the decomposition of fat and protein, as well as for maintaining levels of some hormones.

 The good news is that there are habits and recommendations that help to protect the liver from the negative effects of these beverages and other sources of toxins.